-At Flett Manning Moore in Fort McMurray, our divorce lawyers can draft an agreement that protects you and we can help to resolve outstanding issues in order to achieve a signed Separation Agreement or Court Order.
-We are available by phone at 780-799-9290 or email at email@example.com and provide free ½ hour family law consultations.
+At Flett Manning Moore our family lawyers in Fort McMurray can draft an agreement that protects you and we can help to resolve outstanding issues in order to achieve a signed Separation Agreement or Court Order.
+We are available by phone at 780-799-9290 or email at firstname.lastname@example.org .

 If you and your partner have come to a full agreement or an agreement on most matters and just need some advice on how to resolve outstanding issues or to finalize things in a written agreement, the Fort McMurray divorce lawyers at Flett Manning Moore can meet with you to give you direction or advice or help put the finishing touches on your agreement to ensure they are clearly stated and legally enforceable.
 We can also assist you in finalizing a divorce (typically termed “desk divorce” or “consent divorce”) or a support or property order when you already have a signed separation agreement in place.
 A divorce judgment is sought typically after you have been living separate and apart for at least one year, but negotiations, litigation and many other steps should be taken quickly once you are aware the relationship is over.

 At Flett Manning Moore, we offer assistance in the negotiation, drafting and signing of co-habitation agreements (when partners are living together or planning to live together), pre-nuptial agreements (in contemplation of marriage), separation & property agreements, divorce agreements and minutes of settlement.

 Often it is clear or expected that you and your spouse are not going to agree and you require direction, advice and representation of your legal interests.
 Sometimes you just need information about your rights, what to expect with a separation and how to best protect yourself.

 The divorce lawyers in Fort McMurray at Flett Manning Moore can advise and assist you with disputes about custody and access, parenting, child support, spousal or partner support, interim possession of a family home and property division.